 Students wanting to work in the sports science and coaching industry are expected to engage with employers to obtain the relevant experience required to compete in the sporting environment.
 This is due to the competitive nature of the sporting world and students will require more than just qualifications because of the competitive and popular nature of sport careers.

 What areas will I study?

 Level 4: Sports coaching science and performance and Sports and Exercise Science

-- Psychology of Sport, Exercise & Physical Activity
+- Psychology of Sport, Exercise & Physical Activities (20 Credits)

-- Physiology of Sport, Exercise & Physical Activity
+- Physiology of Sport, Exercise & Physical Activities (20 Credits)

 Introduction to Research & Academic Skills This module is introduces basic general concepts that underlie hypothesis testing, writing a research paper and research methods that includes both descriptive and inferential statistics.
 It is a shared platform for providing a broad range of research skills.
 It is also intended to improve comprehension and analysis of statistics as presented in academic publications.
 Given the diverse range of quantitative and qualitative methods, this module will focus on understanding the fundamentals of academic papers without recourse to formal statistical theory.